bermi/eventify/README.md

 Trigger callbacks for the given event, or space-delimited list of events.
 Subsequent arguments to trigger will be passed along to the event callbacks.

-### *noClonflict* var LocalEvents = Events.noConflict();
+### *noClonflict* var LocalEventify = Eventify.noConflict();

-Returns the Events object back to its original value.
-You can use the return value of Events.noConflict() to keep a local reference to Events.
-Useful for embedding Events on third-party websites, where you don't want to clobber the existing Events object.
+Returns the Eventify object back to its original value.
+You can use the return value of Eventify.noConflict() to keep a local reference to Eventify.
+Useful for embedding Eventify on third-party websites, where you don't want to clobber the existing Eventify object.

-    var localEvents = Events.noConflict();
+    var localEventify = Eventify.noConflict();
-    var model = localEvents.eventize();
+    var model = localEventify.create();

-Another option is to bind the Events library to the window object using a different name.
-You can do so by declaring the localEventsLibraryName before loading the events library code.
+Another option is to bind the Eventify library to the window object using a different name.
+You can do so by declaring the localEventifyLibraryName before loading the Eventify library code.
 For example:

-    <script>var localEventsLibraryName = 'EventManager';</script>
+    <script>var localEventifyLibraryName = 'EventManager';</script>
-    <script src="/dist/events.min.js" type="text/javascript"></script>
+    <script src="/dist/eventify.min.js" type="text/javascript"></script>
     <script>
-        var dispatcher = EventManager.eventize();
+        var dispatcher = EventManager.create();
     </script>